DewduSendanayake/Spotify_PowerBI_Dashboard/README.md

 # Spotify Data Dashboard with Power BI 🎧

-Welcome to a curated journey through Spotify's most streamed tracks — visualized, analyzed, and reimagined.
+Welcome to a journey through Spotify's most streamed tracks — visualized, analyzed, and reimagined.
 This interactive Power BI dashboard turns a static dataset into a compelling story of global music trends up to 2023.

 <p align="center">
   <img src="Spotify Dashboard.png" alt="Spotify Dashboard" width="800"/>